 You have more customer data than ever before.
 So, in theory meeting those expectations and having all this information at your fingertips shouldn’t be that hard.
 Yet, you know the reality.

-The customer data platform in perspective
+Customer data platforms in perspective

 Ever more customer data sources and formats, including semi-structured and structured data, vendors of different types of systems begging to be your master database and a martech stack that isn’t – to say the least – always that integrated with all these others systems and dozens or even hundreds of various data sources and sales and service applications that can’t talk to each other properly yet.